Mortgage Refinance Calculator.

 Net refinancing savings (interest savings less closing costs):

-The following table highlights current Columbus mortgage rates.
+The following table highlights current Cambridge mortgage rates.
 By default -year loans are displayed.
 Clicking on the purchases button switches loans from refinance to purchase.
 Other loan adjustment options including price, down payment, home location, credit score, term & ARM options are available for selection in the filters area at the top of the table.
 The "Product" selection menu lets you compare different loan terms like 15 or 30 year fixed rate options & other lending options like 3/1, 5/1 & 7/1 ARMs or even IO ARMs.

 An Introductory Guide to Mortgage Refinancing